If you’re interested in translating or adapting this post, pleaseemail us first.

 Then, we built features—new for that time, but quite familiar for any large marketplace user today—a selection of recommended products, personalized collections, and product reviews.
 To implement this, we recognized and met users’ preferences, including products they were looking for, viewing, and adding to a basket.

 These features factored into multiple service growth.
-In the project’s early days, every fifth person registered on eBay Social made a purchase.
+In the project’s early days, every fifth person registered on eBay Bonus made a purchase.
 Now 50-60% of newcomers become buyers (72% at the peak).
 The purchase volume also increased: users began to buy 5-7 products on average instead of the initial 1-2 items.

 Then, as now, eBay was among the few world’s metric-centric projects.
-In addition to Growth Hacking, a technique to attain exponential growth for business results, eBay Social measures pretty much everything from marketing to engineering.
+In addition to Growth Hacking, a technique to attain exponential growth for business results, eBay Bonus measures pretty much everything from marketing to engineering.
 This approach helps to understand the effect of every single feature, design iteration, etc. We even measure every measurement tool and analytical approach to discover their efficiency.

 We described the routines and results of the Growth Hacking approach in this article, based on the story of another Martian project with eBay-eBaymag, the B2B platform for merchants to boost their revenue.